enabledhq/enabledhq.github.io/_posts/2018-06-28-microservices-innovation.md

 Best practices, or more accurately understood as common practices here, will only get enterprises so far.
 Then to try and gain a competitive advantage or address a change in customer preference, enterprises may work hard to customise restrictive out-of-the-box software.

-Unfortunately this generally leads to added complexity, time, and cost to IT budgets, making competitive advantage an elusive goal.
+Unfortunately, this generally leads to added complexity, time, and cost to IT budgets, making competitive advantage an elusive goal.
 This is where most of the unpredictability and risks of enterprise system implementations lie, yet it is the most commonly accepted practice.

 # Startups